birgerosterberg/riddleme/README.md

 ---

 ## Testing
 ### Input testing

- - name / ability - enter nothing or just blankspaces.
+- Name / ability - enter nothing or just blankspaces.
-   - an error is presented as it should, ask you to write again.
+    > An error is presented as it should, ask you to write again.

- - name / ability - enter only numbers.
+- Name / ability - enter only numbers.
-   - an error is presented as it should, ask you to write again.
+   > An error is presented as it should, ask you to write again.

- - name / ability - enter a proper name or ability.
+- Name / ability - enter a proper name or ability.
-   - Get ot the next step. uppercase your firstletter.
+   > Get to the next step. uppercase your firstletter.
 Works as intended.

- - answer choices - insert something that is not a, b, c, d or x.
+- Answer choices - insert something that is not a, b, c, d or x.
-   - an error is presented as it should, ask you to write again.
+    > An error is presented as it should, ask you to write again.

- - answer choices - insert a, b, c, d or x.
+- Answer choices - insert a, b, c, d or x.
-   - verification works as intended, if right answer next riddle, if wrong answer. gameover! if x it closes the program.
+   > Verification works as intended, if right answer next riddle, if wrong answer. gameover! if x it closes the program.

 - Riddle test - correct_answer
-  - Riddles, all correct answer works.
+  > Riddles, all correct answer works.
+  > Answer all five riddles correct and the end function runs. as it  should!

-- X for Exit
+- x for Exit
-  - Works as intended.
+  > Works as intended.

 ### Buggs
   - Problem: when i insert a capitalized letter as answer it goes false even if its right!